-The nForce modules stores a 160 bits in the EEPROM provided by the Dallas 4320.
+The nShield and payShield modules stores a 160 bit random number in the EEPROM provided by the Dallas 4320.
 This data is combined with a discrete log group stored in the module firmware to produce a DSA key.

 This key can be reset to a new random value by the GenerateKLF service.
 It can be used to sign a module state certificate using the SignModuleState service and the public value retrieved by the non-cryptographic service Get Long Term Key.